bilal-chughtai/cuplc_site/_posts/2025-10-22-varsity-qualifier-2025.md

 ---

-Entries are now open for the Varsity Qualifier on Saturday 6th December 2025.
+Our Varsity Qualifier is on Saturday 6th December 2025.

 This is a university qualifier meet, open to the members of East Midlands Powerlifting at University.
 The meet will also form the basis of the selection